-Can you share the most interesting story that happened to you since you started your career?
+Can you share the most interesting story that happened to you since you began leading your company?

-Can you share a story with us about the most humorous mistake you made when you were first starting?
-What lesson or take-away did you learn from that?
+Can you share a story about the funniest mistake you made when you were first starting?
+Can you tell us what lesson you learned from that?

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story about that?